fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_29.jpg)

-Figure 3.29: Timing our helper functions
+Caption: Timing our helper functions

 The `print` statement is repeated twice in the preceding code, and will be better expressed as a helper function, as follows: